Assistance Animal Policy

 Checking Out of the Residence Halls

-All doors (bedroom, suite, apartment, studio, etc.) must be kept free of any writing, stickers, papers or other things that could create damage.
+Except for door tags, all doors (bedroom, suite, apartment, studio, etc.) must be kept free of any writing, stickers, papers or other things that could create damage.
 Memo boards may be attached to doors as long as it does not mark the door and is removed before vacating.

 Failure to Comply with Administrative Action